 What are the requirements?

-Criteria for scholarship consideration include SAT I/ACT results, overall grade point average, class rank (if applicable) and strength of curriculum.
+Criteria for scholarship consideration include SAT/ACT results, overall grade point average, class rank (if applicable) and strength of curriculum.
 Activities outside of the classroom such as leadership positions, athletics, community service, etc. are reviewed but given secondary consideration.

 In recent years, scholarship eligible students possessed ALL of the following:

-- minimum SAT I score of 1450 (math and critical reading scores only) or 33 ACT composite score
+- minimum SAT score of 1450 (math and critical reading scores only) or 33 ACT (Math and English subscores average)

 - overall ‘A’ average